M-Reimer/irmp2keyboard/README.md

 It is possible to recover a Raspberry Pi from "halt state" by pulling pin 5 to GND for a short period of time.

 My project supports this feature in USB mode.
+The recommended board is the Arduino Pro Micro in the 5V version but with the jumper SJ1 not closed!
 So all you have to do is to comment "PS2_KEYBOARD", uncomment "WAKEUP_CODE" and set the code you want to have for triggering the wakeup.

 Then connect the following pins: